-The theme for my blog this month is summer entertaining.
-With summer just around the corner, it is the perfect time to get everything ready outside for outdoor cooking and entertaining.
+With summer just around the corner, now is the perfect time to get everything ready outside for our outdoor cooking station and entertaining.

 We added this island and what a difference!
 The island has two different counter heights.
 One for seating (or without the chairs, it makes a perfect bar height) and one counter for prep.
 I also added storage space, an ice maker, and a refrigerator.
 Usually, it doesn’t have so many plants but I couldn’t resist when I styled it today!